 In-person events often require costly equipment and production expenses, such as sound systems, lighting, and staging.
 With virtual events, however, many of these costs are eliminated, as the event can be hosted from a single location and accessed by attendees via their computers or mobile devices.
 Virtual event platforms often include or can integrate production tools, such as live streaming and recording capabilities, which can be used to create a professional and engaging event experience without the need for expensive equipment.

 Virtual events platforms offer a range of advantages over traditional in-person events, such as increased flexibility and cost savings.
 However, it's important to understand that there are still costs associated with organizing a virtual event via a virtual events platform.
 Next, we'll explore the costs that can occur when organizing a virtual event via a virtual events platform, and how event organizers can plan for and manage these costs.

 In conclusion, virtual event platforms provide event organizers with many opportunities to organize online events on a low budget while still providing an engaging and memorable event experience for attendees.
 By eliminating venue and travel costs, reducing printed materials, staffing, and equipment costs, and increasing attendance and revenue potential, event organizers can leverage virtual events to host successful events at a fraction of the cost of in-person events.

-However, it's important to understand that there are still costs associated with virtual events.
+However, it's important to understand that there are still costs associated with virtual events such as conferences, online workshops and webinars.
 These include virtual events platform costs, equipment and technology costs, content creation costs, marketing and promotion costs, and staffing and production costs.
 By planning and budgeting for these costs, event organizers can ensure their virtual event is engaging, effective, and successful.